 Students who have played the instrument for at least one year.
 This includes marimba students who can play a part on at least five songs and mbira students who can play at least two songs.

-Students who have played the instrument for at least three years.
-This includes marimba students who have a basic understanding of African rhythms, can catch musical cues, and learn parts fairly easily.
+Students who have played the instrument for at least three years AND can learn parts relatively easily.
+This includes marimba students who have a basic understanding of African rhythm, have played mbira songs on marimba and can catch musical cues.
 For mbira, students who know at least five songs and can play in the kushaura and kutsinhira positions.

 Those students who meet the intermediate criteria PLUS learn parts very quickly, have a strong sense of rhythm, and can play fast.